we have you covered at every step of your healing journey.

 Wellness culture is a set of beliefs revolving around the idea that wellness is the ultimate goal in life and promotes measures to achieve this wellness ideal.
 Think: Instagram influencers promoting green juice, detoxes, spin classes, meditation, etc. Although it sounds positive on the surface, sometimes this pursuit of wellness has no boundaries and can have harmful effects on someone’s relationship with food and body.

-1. It can be masking disordered relationships with food and body
+it can be masking a disordered relationship with food and body

 Whenever people talk about any type of “lifestyle change” - make sure you are getting curious about what that means exactly.
 Check-in with yourself and try asking: Are these changes promoting any type of restriction or movement that causes you to turn away from internal cues?
 Are you feeling shame or guilt if you are not participating in certain activities or consuming certain types of food?
 How would this impact my relationship with food and body?
 Get curious with yourself about how others are approaching the idea of wellness and always, and we mean always, be skeptical when someone is suggesting any sort of dietary restriction - whether it be in the name of wellness/health or not.